Efficient Multi-basis Quantum Position Verification Secure against Generalized Adversaries: Methods

-where the third line upper bounds the number of functions with Hamming distances less than $2^{2n}\nu$ by considering functions with zero Hamming distance and including a ball of functions that are less than $2^{2n}\nu$ in Hamming distance from these functions, and the fourth line provides a bound on the sum of binomial coefficients~\cite{vanLint1999} using binary entropy $h_b(x)$, while the final line expands $k$ and performs some upper bounding to simplify the equation.
-We want to select a suitable $\nu$ such that being able to find $f_A$ and $f_B$ is the exception that occurs with probability less than $2^{-\alpha}$, which implies
+where the third line upper bounds the counting of functions where suitable $f_A$, $f_B$, $\lambda$ and $\vars{S}$ can be found by the sum of functions that can satisfy the required conditions for every valid choice of $f_A$, $f_B$, $\lambda$ and $\vars{S}$.
+The fourth line notes that for $(x,y)\in\vars{S}$, there is only one valid value that $f(x,y)$ can take while for $(x,y)\notin\vars{S}$, there are $(m-1)$ values.
+The fifth line upper bounds $(m-1)^{-i}\leq 1$, while the sixth line upper bounds the sum of binomial coefficients~\cite{vanLint1999} using binary entropy $h_b(x)$ and substitutes $k$.
+We want to select a suitable $\nu$ such that being able to find $f_A$ and $f_B$ is the exception that occurs with probability not more than $2^{-\beta}$, which implies

 where we note $\nu\in[0,\frac{1}{2}]$ for the inverse of binary entropy to exist.